Caualo/Frontend-course-Andre-Iacono/README.md

 # Frontend-exercises
-Here is where i put the exercises of the courses i did.
+Here is where i put the exercises of the frontend courses i did.